 That’s why I wanted to take a closer look at Udemy.
-It has been around for a few years and has a really good reputation around the web.
-I love reviewing language apps (that’s actually the reason I started this website), and I was surprised to see Udemy offers language courses!
+It’s been around for a few years and has a good reputation around the web.
+I love reviewing language apps (that’s the reason I started this website), and I was pleasantly surprised to see Udemy offers language courses.

 Although I’ll focus on the language courses in this Udemy review, everything you see is available for every course on Udemy.
 You can study everything from data science and computer engineering to mindfulness and life coaching.

 Udemy has been around since 2010 and has exploded in popularity since then.
-It has over 44 million students and almost 200,000 courses…and it’s still growing!
-I’ve actually purchased quite a few courses on Udemy over the years and it’s still my go-to for online learning.
+It has over 44 million students and almost 200,000 courses.
+I’ve purchased quite a few courses on Udemy over the years and it’s my go-to option for online learning.

 I’ve learned everything from digital marketing to basic website development on Udemy.
-Recently though, I’ve discovered that it can also be a great place to find online language courses.
-It’s a way different experience than other language apps like Babbel or Pimsleur, but that doesn’t mean it’s bad.
+Recently, I’ve discovered that it can also be a great place to find online language courses.
+It’s a different experience than using other language apps like Babbel or Pimsleur, but that doesn’t mean it’s bad.

-Go ahead and take a look at Udemy’s courses to see what all is available.
+Go ahead and take a look at Udemy’s courses to see what’s available.
 You may be surprised at what you find!

 It’s free to register for Udemy, but you can’t access the courses until you pay for them.
 And before you buy, you should know exactly what you get.
-These are the main features of Udemy.
+Let’s look at the main features of Udemy.

-The Udemy mobile app is really easy to use and definitely makes the learning experience more seamless.
-It’s easy to navigate between courses in the app, and its video and audio plays smoothly without annoying lags.
-The web version of Udemy works pretty well too, but I definitely prefer using the app.
+The Udemy mobile app is easy to use and makes the learning experience seamless.
+You can navigate between courses in the app, and the videos and audio play smoothly without annoying lags.
+The web version of Udemy works well too, but I prefer using the app.

 The main feature of Udemy is its courses.
 They cover over 3,400 different topics and over 60,000 teachers have created their own unique courses on the platform.
-Not all teachers are professionally qualified though, so it’s important to check course reviews and ratings before you buy anything.
+Not all teachers are professionally qualified, so it’s important to check reviews and ratings before you buy anything.

-Overall, I’ve had a really good experience with Udemy courses.
-Some are definitely more in-depth than others, but they’re generally pretty good quality.
+Overall, I’ve had good experiences with Udemy courses.
+Some are more in-depth than others, but they’re generally good quality.
 You can also see the curriculum for each course before you buy it.
 This helps you understand everything that’s included.

-In the early years of the platform, Udemy started to have a bit of a quality problem.
-Lots of people created low quality courses and tried to sell them for a quick buck.
-Nowadays, selling courses on Udemy is a lot more competitive.
-There definitely aren’t as many crappy courses, but it’s still important to read through the feedback before buying.
+In the early years of the platform, Udemy had bit of a quality problem.
+Lots of people created low-quality courses and tried to sell them for a quick buck.
+Currently, selling courses on Udemy is a lot more competitive.
+Most of the courses available now are better, but it’s still important to read through the feedback before buying.

 When you complete a course on Udemy, you’ll receive a certificate showing your accomplishment.
 It’s a nice reward to show off your achievement to friends and family, but it doesn’t have much value in the academic or professional world.

-A lot of people use Udemy to find courses about digital marketing, computer programming, and online business.
-It’s also a really good place to find online language courses too though!
+A lot of people use Udemy to find courses about digital marketing, computer programming, and online business, but there are also tons of language courses available.
 You can find courses in a lot of different languages like Arabic, Hindi, German, and even Russian or Urdu.
 Here’s a quick overview and what you can find for some of the most popular languages.

 There are over 330 Spanish courses available on Udemy.
 Not too surprising since it’s one of the most popular languages in the world.
 The Udemy Spanish courses cover everything from Spanish for Beginners to conversational and advanced Spanish.
-There are also over 50 free Spanish courses that teach things like Spanish verbs and tenses and travel vocabulary.
-If you study these courses and use a Spanish app, you’ll be speaking like a native in no time.
+There are also over 50 free Spanish courses that teach topics like Spanish verbs and tenses and travel vocabulary.
+If you study these courses and use a Spanish app, you’ll be speaking in no time.

 The most popular course is Spanish for Beginners and it has around 20,000 positive student reviews.
-Out of all of the Spanish courses, you’ll definitely find at least one that can help take your skills to the next level.
+Out of all of the Spanish courses, you’re sure to find at least one that can help take your skills to the next level.
 You can also check out an app like MosaLingua for additional learning tools.

 Right now, there are over 290 French courses available on Udemy.
 You can learn French as a complete beginner (A1 level), take a pronunciation course, or study a more intermediate course.
 There are also quite a few regular courses offered in the French language.
-Some examples include Digital Marketing and Social Media and Project Management.
+Some examples include Digital Marketing, Social Media, and Project Management.

 There are also 60+ free French courses if you want to pick up some new vocabulary and grammar quickly.
-The free courses are usually quite a bit shorter than the paid, but they can still teach you some useful stuff.
+The free courses are usually quite a bit shorter than the paid ones, but they can still teach you some useful info.
 All in all, Udemy can be a great place to start learning French.
-If you’re looking for a more comprehensive option though, a solid French app may be a better option.
+If you’re looking for a more comprehensive option, a French app may be a better option.
 I recommend Drops for vocabulary.

 The online education industry is huge, and there are a lot of websites and apps similar to Udemy.
 The most popular Udemy alternative is Coursera.
 Coursera offers courses from accredited universities like Harvard and Yale, as well as successful businesses like Facebook and Google.
 Other Udemy alternatives include Skillshare, EdX, and Domestika.
 In terms of language learning, the best Udemy alternatives are Baselang and Lingoda.

 The main difference between Udemy and Coursera is the quality of classes.
 Coursera has very strict requirements and only partners with recognized universities and businesses around the world.
 This gives it a more academic feel.
-Anyone can create a course on Udemy, which makes it the better option for casual learners.
-In terms of price, Udemy is a little cheaper than Coursera, but that makes sense because the quality of courses is a little lower.
+Anyone can create a course on Udemy, which makes it a better option for casual learners.
+In terms of price, Udemy is a slightly cheaper than Coursera, but the quality of courses is a little lower.

-If you’re a casual learner and just want to explore new topics and courses, it is definitely worth paying for Udemy.
-If you’re looking for professional certifications or more academic classes, it’s better to pay for courses on Coursera.
+If you’re a casual learner and just want to explore new topics and courses, it’s worth paying for Udemy.
+If you’re looking for professional certifications or more academic classes, it’s better to use Coursera.

 Udemy certificates are not valid because anyone who completes a course receives one.
 Udemy is not an accredited institution and it does not partner with universities or other entities that offer accredited certifications.

-While you can put Udemy on your resume to share your knowledge with future employers, your certifications don’t actually mean that much.
+While you can put Udemy on your resume to share your knowledge with future employers, but your certifications don’t actually mean that much.
 Everyone gets a completion certificate from Udemy when they finish a course.
-They aren’t usually recognized in the eyes of employers or universities as a legitimate certificate though.
+They aren’t usually recognized by most employers or universities as a legitimate certificate though.